ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 .. _ref_user_guide_launch:

-Launch or Connect to Fluent
+Launch or connect to Fluent
 ===========================
 You can use the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`
 method to start Fluent from Python in gRPC mode.
 This code starts Fluent in the background